seveas/git-spindle/docs/index.rst

 Add a users fork as a remote using the user's login as name for the remote.

-.. describe:: git hub browse
+.. describe:: git hub browse [--parent]

-Browse the repository on GitHub
+Browse the repository (or its parent) on GitHub

 .. describe:: git hub mirror [<repo>]